uwdata/living-papers-template/index.md

 :::

 <!--
+Above we use the built-in `range-text` component for a draggable number.
+Custom web components are specified using the syntax:
+ [:component-name:]{attribute1=value1 attribute2=value2}

-Math components also support dynamic updates with embedded JavaScript!
-If we denote inline math using double dollar signs ($$), we can then use single dollar signs (${js_code}) for template string interpolation.
+Under the hood, TeX math elements are also components that support dynamic updates with embedded JavaScript!
+If we denote inline math using double dollar signs ($$), we can then use single dollar signs (${js_code}) for JavaScript template string interpolation.

+We use a `bind` attribute on both the draggable text and code-generated input elements to _bind_ each of these inputs to a shared value.
+The `bind` functionality requires that inputs conform to a simple interface: the element must fire `input` events upon changes, and expose a `value` property that can be used to get/set the element's current value.
 -->

 Living Papers support *interactive* content using JavaScript code blocks and an extensible component system, all connected via a shared reactive runtime.